Sh4nglj/IS6200_Review/cheatsheet/S01 Money.md

 **Supplementary**: Economist Milton Friedman mentioned in "Money Mischief" that the form of money has evolved from stones and feathers to paper currency and electronic data, and may exist in the future as "computer bytes".

-### 1.2 物物交换的历史 (Bartering History)

-Before the emergence of money, barter was the main form of transaction, but it was inefficient due to the problem of the "double coincidence of wants".

-- **古代物物交换 (Ancient Barter)**:
-  - Example: A farmer exchanging grain for pottery, but the pottery maker might not need grain, leading to transaction failure.
-- **现代物物交换 (Modern Barter)**:
-  - Example: During the 2022 Xi'an lockdown in China, residents exchanged cigarettes for cabbage or Nintendo Switch gaming consoles for instant noodles through social media.
-  - Platforms like **Bunz** (a Toronto-based barter community) facilitate modern barter, where users exchange clothing, furniture, and other items.
-  - **B2B物物交换 (Business-to-Business Bartering)**:
-    - Example: In 1990, Pepsico signed an agreement with the Soviet Union to exchange soft drink concentrate for vodka and merchant ships, valued at $3 billion.
-  - **媒体物物交换 (Media Barter)**:
-    - Example: Through **Capital Media Solutions**, businesses can exchange advertising space for other services, avoiding cash transactions.

-**Supplementary**: Michael B. Wong's 2024 research ("Money and Barter in the Field") demonstrated through the Bunz community's digital currency experiment that money overcomes the inefficiency of barter, but emphasized that redeemability is essential for currency circulation.

 ### 1.3 货币的功能与加密货币的表现 (Functions of Money and Performance of Cryptocurrencies)

 The document cites Charles Wheelan's "Naked Economics" to evaluate the performance of cryptocurrencies in terms of money functions: